 The ESA countries have ratified a broad range of ILO Conventions, though with some gaps (see Appendix III for further details).
-Working conditions and labour rights nonetheless vary significantly across the five ESA countries; as noted in section 1.3, the five countries vary greatly in terms of their levels of economic and human development.
-This section provides an overview of key labour issues (see the separate Annex to this report for detailed country information.
+The implementation of the Conventions and, in relation to this, working conditions and labour rights vary across the five ESA countries, although some common challenges also emerge.
+Since the variation is mostly along the line of the different economic development (as noted in section 1.3), this section provides an overview of key labour issues for low-income and high-income ESA-5 countries.
+References to individual countries are made where it is most relevant or where a comparison is necessary.
+However, the separate Annex to this report, chapter 1, provides detailed country information regarding the issues mentioned below.